 What is pectus carinatum?

-Pectus carinatum often worsens as a child grows, particularly when the child reaches puberty.
+Pectus carinatum often gets worse as a child grows, particularly during puberty.
 Approximately 15 percent of children with pectus carinatum develop scoliosis.

 Pectus Carinatum | Symptoms & Causes

 The most obvious symptom of pectus carinatum is a chest that juts out.
 The condition is often asymmetric (lopsided), with one side of the chest pushed out further than the other.
 Some children have pectus carinatum on one side of the chest and an indentation called pectus excavatum on the other side of the chest.